ESIPFed/Governance/Policies and Procedures.md

 ESIP hires and compensates only those foreign nationals who are permanent U.S. residents or who possess an appropriate work authorization for the position being sought.

 ### 4.4 Executive Director Evaluation
-Mike will complete (look in BaseCamp)
+*Mike will complete (reportedly, this document can be found in BaseCamp)*

 ## Appendices:  Committee/Working Group/Cluster Best Practices and other Rules